William Gage (Royal Navy officer): Early career

 The fifth-rate HMS Terpsichore (on the left) which Gage commanded during the Siege of French-held Malta.

 Born the third son of General Thomas Gage and Margaret Kemble, Gage joined the Royal Navy in November 1789.
 He was appointed to the third-rate HMS Bellona at Portsmouth and, having been promoted to midshipman, transferred to the third-rate HMS Captain in September 1790.
 He went on to serve in the third-rate HMS Colossus, the sixth-rate HMS Proserpine, the third-rate HMS America, the third-rate HMS Egmont and then the second-rate HMS Princess Royal.
 In HMS Princess Royal he took part in the Battle of Leghorn in March 1795 and the Battle of Toulon in July 1795 during the French Revolutionary Wars.
 He then transferred to third-rate HMS Bedford and saw action off Cádiz and then moved to the first-rate HMS Victory, flagship of Sir John Jervis in his role as Commander-in-Chief, Mediterranean Squadron.

-Gage's grandfather had been a cousin of Sir William Gage, 7th Baronet who was a noted patron of Sussex cricket in the first half of the 18th century: Gage himself became involved in cricket and is recorded playing in two matches for the Montpelier and Kennington team in 1796 and in a first-class match in 1802.
+Gage's grandfather had been a cousin of Sir William Gage, 7th Baronet who was a noted patron of Sussex cricket in the first half of the 18th century: Gage himself became involved in cricket and is recorded playing in two matches for the Montpelier and Kennington team in 1796 and one in 1802.
 He had only one innings in that match and scored 15 not out.

 Gage transferred to the fifth-rate HMS Minerve in January 1796, and having been promoted to lieutenant on 11 March 1796, he took part in the capture of the Spanish ship Santa Sabina in December 1796.
 He also took part in the Battle of Cape St Vincent in February 1797 and led the Minerves boats' crews in company with those of the frigate in the cutting out of the French ship Mutine at Santa Cruz, Tenerife in May 1797.
 He was promoted to commander on 13 June 1797 and to captain and commanding officer of the fifth-rate HMS Terpsichore on 26 July 1797, the day after her previous captain Richard Bowen and first lieutenant George Thorp were killed during the assault on Santa Cruz, Tenerife.
 HMS Terpsichore then sailed for Tunis as part of a squadron ordered to take possession of some French vessels following a breach of neutrality committed by its Bey, following which the squadron cruised the Balearic Islands where they made several captures before HMS Terpsichore joined the squadron conducting the Siege of French-held Malta.
 In HMS Terpsichore he also conveyed Charles Emmanuel, who had just abdicated as Prince of Piedmont, to exile in Sardinia in February 1799 and captured the Spanish ship San Antonio in June 1799.
 In July 1800 he was involved in an incident in which his squadron stopped and searched a Danish convoy heading for France: the incident led to the formation of the Second League of Armed Neutrality, an alliance between Denmark–Norway, Prussia, Sweden and Russia.